BL 8-inch howitzer Mk VI – VIII: Service History

+United Kingdom

 World War I

 Early problems of stability on very hard or soft ground became apparent with the Mk VI, leading to the recoil system not functioning correctly.
 A Commission went to France to investigate, and a special level "Vickers platform" was adopted, to which the wheels and trail were secured for accurate shooting.
 A major change in the line of shooting required the platform to be relaid.
 Setting up and adjusting the platform was labour-intensive.
 The US manual describes it:

-"The platform consists of wooden beams which assemble to form a triangular platform.
+The platform consists of wooden beams which assemble to form a triangular platform.
 The spade must be removed and a special bracket fitted on the trail when using this platform.
 This bracket travels in a groove which gives a bearing for the bracket and also provides a means of traversing the piece 52° on the platform.
 The main objects in the use of the firing platform are: To provide a reliable support for the wheels and rear end of the trail, so as to prevent sinking or movement when firing on soft ground; to ensure the gun remaining on the target when firing; and to provide means for shifting the trail transversely through an angle of 52° (26° each side of center).
 By using the traversing gear on the carriage a total traverse of 30° on each side of the center is obtainable...
 The carriage wheels rest on steel plates on the wheel platform and are guided by curved-steel angles which prevent lateral movement of the gun off the target when in action.
-When the firing platform is used, the float plate, with spade attached, which is bolted to the underside of the trail, is removed and another float plate, having a thrust bracket attached, is bolted in its place".
+When the firing platform is used, the float plate, with spade attached, which is bolted to the underside of the trail, is removed and another float plate, having a thrust bracket attached, is bolted in its place.